-Bramshaw Parish Council presides over a collection of hamlets (Bramshaw, Brook, Canterton, Dazel, Fritham, Furzley, and Penn), located within the New Forest National Park, 10 miles west of Southampton.
+The Parish Council presides over a collection of hamlets (Bramshaw, Brook, Canterton, Dazel, Fritham, Furzley, and Penn), located within the New Forest National Park, and sits within Hampshire.

 There were originally two separate Parish Councils, Bramshaw (West) and Bramshaw (East), which were unified in 1932.

-The name Bramshaw probably derives from an Old English word for 'bramble bush wood'.
+The name 'Bramshaw' is believed to derive from an Old English word for 'bramble bush wood'.

 Bramshaw Commons, owned by the National Trust, comprise some 575 hectares (1,420 acres) of manorial wastes and commons.
 It's some of the best surviving example of lowland heath in Europe, and continues to be managed by the common grazing of ponies, pigs, donkeys, cattle, and sheep.

 The area is also renowned for the quality of walks and cycle routes.